What's your name?

 Their evaporated milk cans weren’t selling.

 Evaporated milk has many advantages over milk.
-Because it’s sterilized it doesn’t go bad.
+But one negative is that because it’s sterilized, it doesn’t go bad.

 Their advertising agency had done a great job kicking off inquiries by pitching evaporated milk— a relatively new category— with the catchy Now a cow in your pantry headline.

-Now the advertising agency had to figure out a way to address the strange aftertaste puzzle.
+Now the agency had to figure out a way to address the strange aftertaste puzzle.

 So they did a karate chop and converted the perceived flaw into a benefit.